 It’s never going to match up to the pristine image quality of the BenQ HT3050 or the overall utility of its bigger brother, the HD28DSE, but that’s not what (or who) it’s made for.
 The HD143X is the upstart home theater projector, for the consumer who may not be ready to go all in on their first setup but still wants the kind of quality and consistency that can be expected from such well-respected brands like Optoma.

-Why We Like It: The BenQ HT2150ST is a gaming workhorse, offering an excellent contrast rate and plenty of brightness for home gaming setups.
+#4 BenQ HT2150ST 1080p Projector – Best Projector for GamingWHY WE LIKE IT: he BenQ HT2150ST is a gaming workhorse, offering an excellent contrast rate and plenty of brightness for home gaming setups.
 To top it off, the projector offers super low input lag, offering gaming performance even the most hardcore players will be satisfied with.

 As anyone who’s owned a projector can tell you; trying to play video games on any kind of home theater projector can be a practice in monk-like patience.
 Whether the input lag is too high or the display is too dark with not enough contrast, there always seems to be some kind of limiting feature.

 Fortunately for gamers who want to up their display size without buying a huge TV, the BenQ HT2150ST is to the rescue.
 With a surprisingly low input lag and excellent contrast rate of 15,000:1, this projector is perfect for movies and games alike.